by Brian A. Wilkins

-A Navajo man from Arizona shared his experience while traveling to Standing Rock in a meeting.
-He told the room that he’d been told to leave a gas station near the North and South Dakota borders because the business did not want to serve Indians.
+During one of the meetings, a Navajo man from Arizona shared his experience while traveling to Standing Rock.
+He’d been told to leave a gas station near the North and South Dakota borders because the business did not want to serve Indians.
 Some veterans we met in Bismarck said a Native American family was denied a room at a local hotel because they were brown.
 The vets offered their room to the family and navigated the slick, snowy roads of Bismarck to find another room for themselves.
-But personal experiences with Bismarck residents yielded much different results.
+My personal experiences with Bismarck residents yielded much different results.

-My camper got stuck in a snowy road as we were leaving one hotel to check into another to get some writing done.
+My camper got stuck on a snowy road as we were leaving one hotel to check into another.
 We borrowed a shovel from a nearby convenience store.
-After about an hour of driving to dig ourselves out and free the camper, an older white gentleman got out of his car and offered to pull the camper out of the ice.
+After an hour of trying to dig ourselves out and free the camper, an older white gentleman got out of his car and offered to pull the camper out of the ice.
 He tied a rope to the back of his four-wheel drive vehicle and the other end to the back of my camper.
 We were freed within minutes.
 The man then offered to lead us all the way to our next motel via the cleanest, best-plowed streets in town.

-It sounds as if Bismarck and the rest of North Dakota is similar to all the USA; there are good people and bad people everywhere.
+Bismarck and the rest of North Dakota are similar to all U.S. jurisdictions; there are good people and bad people everywhere.

 Its unclear if the camp will maintain its numbers after tribal leaders issued conflicting messages about the camp’s future.
-Regardless, Standing Rock puts on display the resiliency, strength and power the Sioux Nation and Native Americans across the country continue to exude despite enduring centuries of murder and manipulation at the hand of European imperialists.
+Regardless, Standing Rock puts on display the resiliency, strength and power the Sioux Nation and Native Americans continue to exude despite centuries of murder and manipulation at the hand of European imperialists.

 For now, construction of the Dakota Access Pipeline through Sioux lands has been halted.
 But history has shown that the struggle is far from over.